Frequently Asked Questions

 Can we get a proof?

-Yes, we will send a PDF file of what will be printed for you to review.
+Yes, upon request we will send a PDF file of what will be printed for you to review.
+Initial orders are proofed at no charge, subsequent orders may be subject to a proofing fee.

 Do you charge a setup fee?

 Typically we do not charge a set up fee if final artwork is provided in a usable format.
-However, if Portland Badge is designing or revising artwork, fees may be charged.
+However, if we are designing or revising artwork, fees may be charged.

 Do you offer other products besides name badges?

-We offer many different vinyl products.
+We offer many different products in the promotional and apparel arena.
 Not all products are listed on our website.
 If you don’t see what you are looking for, give us a call.

 Do You Have a Badge or Signage Question we didn’t Answer Here?

-Give us a ring and we’ll get you the answers you need.
+Shoot us an email and we’ll get you the answers you need.

 What makes a good logo?